-While the SA Foundation definitely does not support the legalization of prostitution in Canada and supports the implementation of the Swedish model (see below), our primary focus is on the RECOVERY of these women from sexual exploitation.
-Therefore, our time and resources are spent entirely to meet this objective.
+The SA Foundation definitely does not support the legalization of prostitution, and we believe that there are other models that would be more effective (the Nordic Model).
+Our primary focus remains on the RECOVERY of these women from sexual exploitation.
+Therefore, our time and resources are spent entirely to meet this objective

 WHAT HAS SWEDEN DONE?